 In 1970 Marioni founded the Museum of Conceptual Art (MOCA), which he described at the time as “a large-scale social work of art.”
 Until the museum closed in 1984, he organized many groundbreaking shows, including Sound Sculpture As in 1970.
 MOCA has entered history as the first alternative art space in the United States.
 Marioni had one-person shows in several significant venues for early conceptual art, among them the Richard Demarco Gallery in Edinburgh in 1972 and the Gallery Foksal in Warsaw in 1975.
 In 1977 he had a solo show, The Sound of Flight, at the de Young Memorial Museum in San Francisco.
 He has done installation/performance works at the Whitechapel Gallery in London (1972), the Institute of Contemporary Art in London (1973), the Centre Georges Pompidou in Paris (1980), and the Folkwang Museum in Essen, Germany (1982), among other museums.

 Marioni was included in important sound art shows: For Eyes and Ears (1980) at the Academy of Fine Arts in Berlin, Live to Air (1982) at the Tate Gallery in London, and From Sound to Image (1985) at the Stuttgart Staatsgalerie in Germany.
 His work was shown in Out of Actions: Between Performance and the Object in 1998, organized by the Museum of Contemporary Art in Los Angeles.
 Drawing is central to Marioni’s art, and in 1999 he had a drawing retrospective at the Mills College Art Museum in Oakland.
 His prints have been published by Crown Point Press since 1974.
 In 2006 the Contemporary Arts Center in Cincinnati presented a survey exhibition of his work since 1968.
 Marioni was included in The Art of Participation: 1950 to Now, in 2008 at the San Francisco Museum of Modern Art and The Third Mind: American Artists Contemplate Asia, 1860-1989 in 2009 at the Guggenheim Museum, New York.
 His work is in the collections of the San Francisco Museum of Modern Art, the Museum of Modern Art in New York, the Stadtische Kunsthalle in Mannheim, Germany, and other museums.
-He is represented by Anglim Gilbert Gallery in San Francisco and Margarete Roeder Gallery in New York.
+He is represented by the Anglim/Trimble Gallery, San Francisco; Carl Solway Gallery, Chicago; and Margarete Roeder Gallery, New York.

 -Kathan Brown, Crown Point Press